 - Inspire a Shared Vision

-Kouzes and Posner’s premise is that leaders, when they are at their best, “mobilize others to want to get extraordinary things done in organizations.”
-The text is a field guide to allow these leaders the pathway to recognize what it takes to be at their best.
-In fact, the book challenges individuals from all levels within an organization to take on leadership roles, accept the responsibility, become accountable for their actions, dig deep in reflection, with humility and make a difference in their world.
+Kouzes and Posner’s premise is that when they are at their best, leaders will, “mobilize others to want to get extraordinary things done in organizations.”
+The Leadership Challenge is a field-guide on how to give these leaders pathways to recognize what it takes to be at their best.
+In fact, the book challenges individuals from all levels within an organization to take on leadership roles.
+It calls on them to accept responsibility, become accountable for their actions, dig deep in reflection, access humility, and make a difference in their world.

-The authors have written several other books based on their research associated at Santa Clara University, where they are distinguished professors at the Leavy School of Business.
-In addition to his many academic awards, Jim Kouzes worked for the Tom Peters Company for 12 years as its President, CEO, and Chairman.
+The authors have written several other books based on their research at Santa Clara University, where they are distinguished professors in the Leavy School of Business.
+In addition to his many academic awards, James Kouzes worked for the Tom Peters Company for 12 years as President, CEO, and Chairman.
 Barry Posner, received his doctorate in organizational behavior and administrative theory at the University of Massachusetts, Amherst, before entering into his academic career.
-Both men have worked extensively with outside organizations both in the private and non-profit sectors, and possess a wealth of experience to go with their academic accomplishments.
+Both men have worked extensively with outside organizations, both in the private and non-profit sectors, and possess a wealth of experience to go with their academic accomplishments.

-To become a leader, one must first establish credibility.
-It is credibility the book claims that influences employees, customers, and investors.
-Establishing credibility, their research suggests, comes down to a simple concept described in the book as DWYSYWD (Do what you said you would do).
 I found the use of the long acronym interesting, as Tom Peters also uses such acronyms in his books, including a personal favorite, The Little Big Things (Harper Business, 2010).
-I have long been a fan of Peters when I first read Thriving on Chaos as a young up and coming executive in 1988.
-What I like about the style of Kouzes, Posner, and Peters, is that they are all direct to the point with a no-nonsense and easy to understand style.
-The Leadership Challenge continues with this style with simple points, laid out in a style that begs one to stop and look inward at their own actions and behaviors.
+I have been a fan of Peters, since I first read Thriving on Chaos as an up-and-coming executive in 1988.
+What I like about the style of Kouzes, Posner, and Peters, is that they are all direct to the point.
+They have a writing style that is no-nonsense and easy to understand style.
+The Leadership Challenge continues with this style of making simple points.
+Each section is laid out in a way that encourages one to stop and look inward, at his or her own actions and behaviors.